 Chewing causes saliva production.
 Therefore, foods that demand a lot of chewing are good for healthy teeth and gums.

 Saliva has cleansing and antibacterial action.
-Furthermore, saliva transfers calcium and phosphate to teeth.
-These minerals are vital for the natural remineralization process of the teeth (21).
+Furthermore, saliva transfers calcium and phosphate to teeth, promoting their remineralization (21).

 Therefore, eating crunchy fibrous raw fruits and veggies can prevent tooth decay.
 Carrots, apples, pears, cucumbers, seeds, and nuts can strengthen your teeth.